 Your most compassionate Denver & Colorado Springs proctology practitioner, Dr. Scott Woody, specializes in non-surgical hemorrhoid treatment and hemorrhoid removal.
 When in need of a South Denver or Colorado Springs proctologist or proctology services, look no further than Mountain Streams Medical Center.

 Approximately 50% to 66% of people have problems with hemorrhoids at some point in their lives.
 Males and females are affected with about equal frequency.
-Hemorrhoids affect people most often between 45 and 65 years of age.
-It is more common among the wealthy.
-Outcomes are usually good.
+Hemorrhoids affect people most often between 35 and 55 years of age.